 Sometimes the fault of the crash, though it may seem to rest with the driver, is actually caused by the negligence of the trucking company.
 Only competent, legally licensed drivers should be hired by trucking companies, and those drivers should receive sufficient training in safety, driving technique, and vehicle handling.

 Trucking companies are also responsible for loading trucks and trailers safely.
 Failing to tie things down properly can cause trucks to lose their loads while driving, or an uneven distribution of weight in the trailer can cause a truck to jackknife or lose control.
 Trucks should always be loaded properly and in accordance with trucking safety regulations and weight restrictions.

 Truck Malfunctions or Glitches

 Sometimes the vehicle itself is the problem, and brake failure or machine malfunctions can cause a crash, rather than the driver.
 These issues can sometimes be caused by the manufacturing company that made the vehicle or part, or it could be caused by poor service provided by the mechanic.
 Alternatively, the fault could lie with the trucking company if they failed to properly maintain their vehicles.

 If you or someone you love was injured in a truck accident because of the negligence or mistake of the truck company or driver, we can help.
-Contact BD&J, PC to speak with our personal injury attorneys in Beverly Hills, California about your crash.
+Contact BD&J, PC to speak with our California attorneys about your crash.